 Professor Larry DeBoer, Purdue University, Agricultural Economics

-This program will be delivered via video streaming and can be viewed from any of the locations listed here.
+This program will be delivered via video streaming.
+You can find host sites here .
 View at a local host site or participate live online via a personal computer.
 The workshop is free.
-Please register by noon, Tuesday, May 14, 2013.
+Please register by Monday, June 15, 2015.

 Capital Comments Podcasts